teejee2008/timeshift/README.md

 * EFI systems are fully supported.
 Ensure that the ***/boot/efi*** partition is mapped while restoring a snapshot.
 It will be mapped automatically if detected.
 * If you are restoring from Live CD/USB, and your installed system uses EFI mode, then you must boot from Live CD/USB in EFI mode.

+## Support

+If you use Linux Mint and need support for an issue please use the [Linux Mint support forums](https://forums.linuxmint.com)

+Issues reported on the Issue Tracker will be fixed during the next update.
+Please do not expect a response as the tracker is checked only when the app is being updated.

 ## Disclaimer

 This program is free for personal and commercial use and comes with absolutely no warranty.
 You use this program entirely at your own risk.
 The author will not be liable for any damages arising from the use of this program.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.